prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## 5. Builder: connected via relay URL

 The ETHStaker community provides a list of some of the relays that can be used as well as any censorship they may have [here](https://github.com/eth-educators/ethstaker-guides/blob/main/MEV-relay-list.md).
-You can also run your own locally such as MEV boost but each relayer on the list will have their own instructions on how to run.
+You can also run your own locally such as MEV boost but each relay on the list will have their own instructions on how to run.
 If running your own instead of using a provided url due to latency, you will simply need to update your `--http-mev-relay` flag on your beacon node with the appropriate url for the specific network in use.
 The relay will connect to a builder which connects to block searchers.

 :::info

 Make sure you are using the correct version that supports the current version of the beacon node.
-Hardforks will typically require updates to relays.
+Hard-forks will typically require updates to relays.

 :::